pytorch/audio/examples/libtorchaudio/speech_recognition/README.md

 # Speech Recognition with wav2vec2.0

-This example demonstarates how you can use torchaudio's models to run speech recognition in a C++ application.
+This example demonstrates how you can use torchaudio's models to run speech recognition in a C++ application.

 ## 1. Create a transcription pipeline TorchScript file